lucasfcosta/blog/_posts/2022-10-02-scrum-versus-kanban.md

 ### Scrum creates cadenced meetings

 In Scrum, teams will usually have regular stand-ups, sprint planning meetings, and retrospective sessions.
 Except for the sprint planning meeting, those are all productive meetings to have.
 Still, you don't need to practice Scrum to be able to put regular meetings in everyone's calendar.
-Additioanlly, it may not be productive for these meetings to happen on a fixed cadence.
+Additionally, it may not be productive for these meetings to happen on a fixed cadence.

 As I mentioned before, sprint planning meetings are unproductive because they lead to "designing by committee" and focus on getting estimations right, which is not only a waste of time, but also impossible to do in a stochastic process such as software development.